-Redwood National Park is named for its most famous inhabitants; the largest, tallest, heaviest redwood trees on Earth.
+Redwood National Park is named for its most famous inhabitants; the largest, tallest, and heaviest redwood trees on Earth.
 The park itself is a protected area, located on the northern side of California – although it feels like its own world once you’re inside.

 Hiking is the most popular thing people come to do here, but even if you are not the most avid hiker, you will still enjoy staying over.
-Accommodation and restaurants are available within the park – and there’s no need to hike if you don’t want to.
+Accommodations and restaurants are available within the park – and there’s no need to hike if you don’t want to.